mcoder9/slv/website/slv-dev/articles/doc/en/general/getting-started.md

 ## The Toolkit for Solana Devs

 SLV is a toolkit for Solana developers.
-It provides a set of tools to help developers build, test, and deploy Solana Validatros and Solana-based applications.
+It provides a set of tools to help developers build, test, and deploy Solana Validators and Solana-based applications.

 In the newly revamped slv, you can complete all configurations from a remote